Jason Thompson: CTE Liaison for Science

 The Faculty of Science offers several teaching and learning resources to faculty and students through the Centre for Teaching Excellence Science Faculty Liaison, Jason Thompson.

-In response to the situation with COVID-19, the University's academic support units, including the Centre for Teaching Excellence (CTE) can help instructors adapt their spring plans for remote teaching and learning.
+In response to the COVID-19 pandemic, the University's academic support units, including the Centre for Teaching Excellence (CTE) have helped instructors adapt their course offerings for remote teaching and learning.

-For online materials, resources and assistance with the pivot to online:
+For online materials, resources and assistance with fostering a blended approach:

 - course design / redesign,